 You can actually buy real essential oils that are optimised and made for guitar/bass fingerboards!

 According to my findings, there are only 2 off-the-shelf products that have the same characteristics.

 The first one I used for many years was MusicNomad F-One Oil.

 It actually goes off in time and you will see how dense and how natural it feels and smells.
 So I would definitely go for this one and never use any other products if you can not reach essential oils in local stores!

 Recently, I discovered and tested Sandberg Fingerboard Oil, and just released an article on this product too.
 With the help of my personal experiments and experience with guitar fretboard cleaning/care agents and oils, I strongly believe Sandberg Fingerboard Oil also features 100% essential oils.
 Please see my review below!

 I hope you have found this article helpful and insightful.
 As I have mentioned above, this was published back in 2013.
 So you are actually reading a constantly updated and optimised set of information based on very long-term, real experience.

 Here in this article, I am not claiming that synthetic products will damage your fingerboard immediately, however, there’s no way we can be sure about this.
 I don’t know anyone who has been using these products on the same guitar, regularly for the last 30 years.

 So for this reason, I prefer to stay with natural essential oils.
 I’m sure you will also like them and use them for many years.
 Wish there was a way to transmit how these real oils smell for a long time on your instruments!

-If you like this article, please share it with your friends using the buttons placed above and below of the article.
-Also, please consider subscribing my mailing list to get notified of new content!
+If you like this article, please share it with your friends using the buttons placed above and below the article.
+Also, please consider subscribing to my mailing list to get notified of new content!